What changes will be made and why?

 Will there be any changes to the swing set on the corner of Lefroy Road and Shepherd Street?

-Swings will be incorporated into the new playspace to cater for this need, based on community ideas and needs, as well as the budget.
+Swings have been incorporated into the proposed playspace design to cater for this need, based on community ideas and needs, as well as the budget.

 The swing set near the corner of Lefroy Rd and Shepherd St is still compliant and can be retained until it reaches the end of its life to avoid unnecessary costs.
-It will then be removed.
+It will then be removed and not replaced.

 Are you considering moving the playspace?

-The playspace can either remain in its current location or move to the south-eastern side of the oval near the existing basketball court.
+In stage one of engagement, we considered whether the playspace should remain in it's current location (Location A) or move to the south-eastern side of the oval near the existing basketball court (Location B).

 OPTION A - CURRENT